 Remember, an officer’s job is to protect himself or herself and those around them.
 The officer may use force as reasonably necessary to ensure that everyone else stays safe, or that they’re able to arrest the suspect.
 Any threat to others or resistance to arrest may justify some use of force.

-Under the same circumstances, shooting the suspect who takes a fighting stance (still assuming the suspect appears unarmed) would plainly be excessive, as it is completely disproportionate to the level of the threat.
+Under the same circumstances, shooting the suspect who takes a fighting stance (still assuming the suspect appears unarmed) would plainly be excessive, as it is utterly disproportionate to the threat level.

 Jordan Marsh is an experienced attorney who specializes in civil rights issues.
-He has years of experience helping clients with their police brutality and police misconduct claims.
+He has years of experience helping clients with their police brutality, deprivation of rights, and police misconduct claims.

-Every person who suffers from excessive force by the police deserves to enforce their rights.
+Every person who suffers from excessive force by the police deserves protection under civil rights laws.

 Police use of force cases can be tricky to navigate.
-With an experienced attorney on your team, you can receive maximum compensation for your mistreatment.
+However, with an experienced attorney on your team, you can receive maximum compensation for your mistreatment.

-If you think you or someone you know may have been a victim of excessive force, false arrest, or any other civil rights violation, contact Chicago civil rights attorney Jordan Marsh for a free consultation at (224) 220-9000 or at email@example.com.
+If you think you or someone you know may have been a victim of excessive force, false arrest, or any other civil rights violation, contact Chicago civil rights lawyer Jordan Marsh for a free consultation at (224) 220-9000 or at email@example.com.
 Let’s discuss your civil rights complaint and find out if you have an excessive force claim.